int128/issues-action/README.md

 - Post a comment to issues or pull requests
 - Add label(s) to issues or pull requests
 - Remove label(s) from issues or pull requests
+- Update the body contents of issues or pull requests

 ## Getting Started